GregorR/style/STYLE.md

    examples of specific exceptional cases.
 Use examples of general cases.
 Use examples of previous systems to compare them to examples of yours.
 The right number of examples is “more”.

+7. **Blind means blind.** It is worth following a style guide simply to avoid forming an identifiable style that will effectively unblind your blind submissions.
+Of course, everyone writes in their own style, so to a certain extent this is unavoidable, but one should nonetheless aim for non-identifiable style to whatever degree that's possible.
+All blind paper submissions should use American English unless they are specifically submitted to a British, Australian, or New Zealand conference, and singular works should use “we”, never “I”.

+8. **Follow mandated style.** Some publishers have mandated style guides.
+More often than not they dictate things like line spacing and typeface, rather than writing style, but sometimes they do a bit of both.
+If you're submitting to a publisher with a specifically mandated style guide, obviously you should follow it.
+Don't break the rules just to be a rebel.